mikeaalv/cgm_meal_manuscript/README.md

 Please clone the code and run.

 ## Demo
 We provide a demo on CGM processing and feature extraction.
-The CGM data can be found [here](To be added soon).
-The user can run `cgm/preprocessing/preprocess.r`, `cgm/feature_extraction/manual_feature.py`, and `cgm/visualization/figures_cgm_features.py` in order to preprocess and smooth the CGM, extract CGM features, and visualize the features.
-The final figures can be compared with Figure 1 and S3.
+The processed and smoothed CGM data can be found [here](To be added soon).
+The user can run `cgm/feature_extraction/manual_feature.py` and `cgm/visualization/figures_cgm_features.py` in order to extract CGM features and visualize the features.
 Required time for downloading and running should be brief.